-Canned tomato juice loses 50% of its nutrients (lycopene) after 3 months in the refrigerator, even when it's unopened.
+Canned tomato juice loses 50% of its nutrients (lycopene) after 3 months in the refrigerator.

 Similarly, scientists in Spain have found that the lycopenes in ketchup deteriorates over time.

-That's a shame, because it's a potent antioxidant that may fight many forms of cancer and heart disease and even strengthen bones.
+Because it's a potent antioxidant that may fight many forms of cancer heart disease and even strengthen bones.

 If ketchup sits in your fridge for months, buy smaller bottles.